karani12/SudokuValidator/README.md

 ## Sudoku Validator

 This is a sudoku validator.
 I am learning about OS and all about threading and concurrency.
-The sudoku validator will create two threads.
+The sudoku validator will create 11 threads to validate rows, columns and 9 subgrids of 3 x 3.

 The concept of threading and concurrency are very important in understanding some concepts in software engineering.

 > A thread is basically a unit of work in a cpu